Healthy Homes Assessment Whitby

 Draught Stopping Whitby

-Draughts increase the likelihood of lower temperatures in homes.
-A humid home will cost more to heat, which completed jobs in wasting energy and increased bills.
+Draughts are a major cause of low temperatures inside homes.
+A humid home is more expensive to heat, resulting in wasted energy and incurring higher costs.

-If you are able to feel external air coming in or an unobstructed draught coming from a hole or gap or crack, then it is likely to be a gap or crack that requirements sealing in any way.
+If you can feel external air entering or the air is clear from a crack or a gap, then it is probably a gap or crack that needs sealing in the way you can.
 Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that let air in or out within the house require seals.
-For instance, if an open fireplace isn’t being used, it may cause draughts and should be sealed from.
-Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent possible.
+Cracks that are greater than 3mm and let air into or out into your home need to be sealed.
+For instance, if an open fireplace is not in use, it can create draughts.
+This should be shut from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed in the maximum extent imaginable.

-You don’t require to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the home heats and cools, so that they are able to be closed and opened rather than securing.
-We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow for movement within the building when the household heats and cools, to allow them to be closed and opened instead of than being stuck.
+We will examine all windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections